leonidig/X-PYTHON-MANAGER/README.md

 # Balance-Manager
-## Tthis is my second project for the x-payton tournament.
+## Tthis is my second project for the x-payton tournament.This is where you can manage your finances.
+Sort them, get information from charts, there is a search function for your transaction.
+Incredible frontend and backend.
+Enjoy using it. 💰🏆⚡

 # About